Vizio TV Blinking Power Light: Fix in Minutes

 Because blinking power light problems can occur on newer TVs, if your TV is under one year old, return your TV under warranty and get it fixed.

-You can use the Vizio support site to help diagnose your problem, but if you are at this stage, then you are better off calling them direct on:
+You can use the Vizio support site to help diagnose your problem, but if you are at this stage, then you are better off calling them directly at:

 You can also contact them directly through live chat, or text them a short description of your problem on 205-301-3729.

-Even if Vizio won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Vizio won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 This is always worth a try in my experience.

 Read More: